 On September 8th, the Russian Orthodox Church celebrates the feast of the Meeting of the Our Lady of Vladimir Icon.

 This wonderworking icon is one of the most venerated in Russia and, according to tradition, dates from the dawn of Christianity.
 It was painted by Apostle Luke on the board of the table where Christ dined with Theotokos.
 Seeing the portrait, the Mother of God said: “From now on, all generations will bless Me.
 The grace of the One born of Me and Mine be with this icon.”

 Transferred from Jerusalem to Constantinople, the icon was then sent to the Russian Prince Yuri Dolgorukiy as a gift.
-It was first housed in the nunnery of Vyshhorod, the appanage city of Andrey Bogolyubsky.
+It was first housed in the nunnery of Vyshgorod, the appanage city of Andrey Bogolyubsky.

 The Prince, while travelling through the Zalessk Land, had a vision.
-The Theotokos commanded to leave her image in Vladimir.
+The Theotokos commanded to leave Her image in Vladimir.
 The image has been called the “Vladimirskaya” icon since then.

 One of the most significant miracles in Russian history, still celebrated by the Orthodox Church, happened on September 8.
 The hordes of Tamerlan, one of the most fearful conquerors ever, approached Moscow.
 The forces the Russians could scrape together were nowhere close to his, neither in quantity nor in skills.

 There was nothing left but to appeal to God’s help.
 It took 10 days to carry the image of the Mother of God from Vladimir to Moscow.
 On September 8, when the Moscovites were greeting the icon, the armies of Tamerlan backed up and retreated from the Russian lands for no apparent reason.